desaijay315/djaytechdiary/ckfpdxmag002uyrs1eeeg3u13.md

 In this part, we would be focusing on installing and deploying Jenkins on the AWS server as our first step towards CI/CD pipeline.

-**Create an EC2 instance
+**Create an EC2 instance**
-**

 - Login to your AWS account
 - Go to services and select EC2 Instance
 - Choose an Amazon Linux Image.
-(You can also choose any other image as per the requirement)
+(You can also choose any other image as per your requirement)

 ![Choose an amazon Linux image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1601442432505/AlD_TMci6.png)

 - Choose an Instance Type